-- You can have inheritance in embedded keys/values and a discriminator is added (you must define the discriminator in the metadata of the embedded type). - When retrieving embedded keys/values, all fields are retrieved in one call.
+- You can have inheritance in embedded keys/values but with all inherited fields stored in the same table and a discriminator (you must define the discriminator in the metadata of the embedded type). - When retrieving embedded keys/values, all fields are retrieved in one call.
 That is, fetch plans are not utilised.
 This is because the embedded key/value has no identity so we have to retrieve all initially.